overfullstack/overfullstack.github.io/src/pages/articles/2021-07-07---mutation-is-unholy/index.md

 description: Mutation causes Quantum Entanglement
 ---

-Shared mutable state on a Shared Codebase, although Mutation causes a lot of problems, we shall focus on how it hinders the goal of Component Isolation.

 # The Entanglement

+Mutability causes a lot of problems, especially the **Shared mutable state on a Shared Codebase**.
+Let's focus on how it hinders the goal of Component Isolation.

 ## Mutable Objects as Input params